Evaluation resources – focus groups

-This guide supports school planning and the evaluation of Strategic Improvement Plans (SIP) initiatives and implementation and progress monitoring (IPM) for curriculum implementation.
+This guide supports school planning and the evaluation of School Excellence Plan (SEP) initiatives and implementation and progress monitoring (IPM) for curriculum implementation.
 The resource provides guided advice to schools on how to conduct a focus group, including a suggested planning and collation template that can be contextualised to meet individual school needs.

 What and why